rebeccatraceyt/delphin_lifesavingclub/README.md

      - The imagery used was created by the developer using the application [Procreate](https://procreate.art/ "Link to Procreate") in order to create a consistency of the elements while maintaining the look and feel of the application.

-     - The product imagery used digital renderings of the available orders, with a complete list of credits in a separate file, found [here]()
+     - The product imagery used digital renderings and, where permitted, the developer edited them to display the Club imagery and colour scheme.
+A complete list of credits can be found in a separate file [here](image_credits.md).

 [Back to top ⇧](#table-of-contents)
 ***